Fevol/obsidian-typings/CONTRIBUTING.md

 ### Finding/Discovering new typings

 The first step to add new typings, is finding the object/interface/module you want to add typings for within the Obsidian app.
-One of the easiest way to do this, is to open the developer console (Ctrl+Shift+I), and start searching for the interface you wish to type from the `app.` object.
+One of the easiest way to do this, is to open the Obsidian DevTools Console (`Ctrl + Shift + I`), and start searching for the interface you wish to type from the `app.` object.

 If you want to, for example, add typings for the `InternalPlugins` object, you can type `app.internalPlugins` into the console,